JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 Tile dimension to use when performing initial partitioning.
 A value of zero disables tile partitioning.

+### `--fixedSliceOrigin="s,t,v"|"(s,t,v)"-LIST`
+Explicitely provide slice origin.

+A single `"s,t,v"` triplet applies to all the slices.

+When a list of triplets is used, the n-th entry in the list controls the origin of the n-th slice.
+The last entry is mapped to all remaining slices.

+If for a given slice, `s`, `t` or `v` is higher than the lowest coordinate of any point within the slice it is ignored.

+Note: `s`, `t` or `v` are interpreted as unsigned value.
+So, to not alter normal behaviour (i.e. determination from bounding box) on a given coordinate, a value of `-1` may be used as it will be interpreted as `INT_MAX`.

 ### `--safeTrisoupPartionning=0|1`
 When uniform partitioning along longest edge or uniform square partitioning is used additionnal constraints are added on section boundaries to ensure not